“They hunt me..."

 The moment of serenity fades as the sound of a distant war horn grows louder, riding the wind up the ridge.
 His eyes widen from beneath the slits of his helmet.
 His chin of stone begins to faintly tremble.
 Far below hundreds of torches pepper the valley as if the stars had fallen to the world, bringing death with them.
 A second horn sounds, then a third, followed by terrible shrieks, howls, and the eager cries of an insatiable craving for the flesh of man.

 In a panic, the wounded man strains to rise to his feet however the pain is too much to bear.
 He stumbles back down onto his knees, the weight of despair pressing heavily on him.
 He understands now that there is no escaping this.

 He brings his large sword close to him, glancing up and down at the blood-coated blade.
 “One more fight, one more for her”, he says as he begins to slowly stand on weakened legs.
 He exhales a deep breath, filling the air with a dense cloud that dissipates around the light of the torch.

-He turns to face the valley below, looking his death head-on.
+He turns to face the valley below, looking at his death head-on.
 The distant shrieks, the snapping of branches and twigs becoming ever louder.
-The glow of their fires growing brighter with every precious second.
+The glow of their fires growing brighter with every tense second.

-As he begins to see them moving in the darkness below, he tosses his torch down in front of him, bringing his free hand over to meet the other and grasping the hilt of his sword tightly.
+As he begins to see movement in the darkness ahead, he tosses his torch down in front of him, bringing his free hand over to meet the other and grasping the hilt of his sword tightly.